CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

     ![](media/lab13-a15n.png)

-    > **Note**: Reducing the TPM helps avoid over-using the quota available in the subscription you are using.
-5,000 TPM is sufficient for the data used in this exercise.
+    > **Note**: Limiting the TPM helps prevent exceeding the quota available in your subscription.
+A TPM of 5,000 is adequate for the data used in this exercise.

 6. After the model has been deployed, in the deployment overview page, select **Open in playground**.